M-12 motorway (Pakistan)

-The M-12 motorway, or the Sialkot-Kharian motorway, is a motorway in Pakistan, under construction since July 2022.
+The M-12 Motorway, or the Sialkoti–Kharian Motorway, is a motorway in Pakistan, under construction since July 2022.
 The M-12 will connect Sambrial and Kharian.
 The 69 km long motorway will have 5 interchanges, a service area, and a 1 km long bridge spanning River Chenab.
 The M-12 will be a six-lane motorway with a design speed of 120 kph and an expected completion time of 2 years.

 The project cost of this motorway is Rs 81.97 billion.